angles-n-daemons/angles-n-daemons.github.io/content/posts/20230217-rbac-and-rebac.md

  * `WRITE`
  * `OWNER`

 This approach is better from an access restriction perspective than both RBAC and the above ReBAC model, but introduces some engineering challenges.
 Specifically, at what points are these relationships granted?
-If a Customer Service call starts, what relationships should the system configure?
+If a Customer Service call starts, how are the correct relationships configured?
 If transferred between teams, do we add new relationships and remove some old?

+Configuring relationships becomes difficult, either it's:

+ * Automated, and of great difficulty to the engineering team as the business changes
+ * Manual, and requires supervisors to be constantly granting and removing access between accounts.

 This approach breaks down as the business internally becomes more complex.
 The layering of both RBAC and ReBAC is meant to address these issues.